Getting a diagnosis of cancer is devastating enough on its own. But as

 let patients know what to expect before, during and after surgery, and

 what it will be like in the hospital.
-I bring in patients who have been
+I teach a pre-op class for patients

 This includes financial, transportation and language barriers.
 “We